GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Degenerating to the Boundary in Hyperelliptic Components of Strata

 Rephrased, it suffices to show the following.
 Suppose that $C$ is a single cylinder of hyperelliptic type.
 Let $s_1, \hdots, s_n$ be saddle connections on the boundary of $C$.
 Let $G$ be a graph with $n$ vertices labelled $\{1, \hdots, n\}$.
 Connect vertices $i$ and $j$ if $s_i$ and $J(s_j)$ are connected by a vertical line.
 Then $G$ is a disjoint union of trees.
-This follows immediately from the following lemma. \begin{lem} Suppose that there is a graph $G$ with vertices labelled $\{1, \hdots, n\}$.
+This follows immediately from the following lemma. \begin{sublem} Suppose that there is a graph $G$ with vertices labelled $\{1, \hdots, n\}$, which we imagine as being cyclically ordered.
 Let $C_i$ be the set of vertices connected to vertex $i$.
-Suppose that for all $i$ there is an increasing subset of $\{1, \hdots, n\}$ (perhaps wrapping around $0$) that we will denote $I_i = (k_i, k_i +1, \hdots, \ell_i)$ such that \begin{enumerate} \item $C_i \subseteq I_i$ for all $i$. \item $I_i \cap I_{i+1} = \{k_i \} = \{ \ell_{i+1} \}$ if $n>2$. \end{enumerate} Then $G$ is a disjoint union of trees. \end{lem} \begin{proof} Proceed by induction on $n$.
+Suppose that for all $i$ there is an increasing subset of $\{1, \hdots, n\}$ (perhaps wrapping around $0$) that we will denote $I_i = (k_i, k_i +1, \hdots, \ell_i)$ such that \begin{enumerate} \item $C_i \subseteq I_i$ for all $i$. \item $I_i \cap I_{i+1} = \{k_i \} = \{ \ell_{i+1} \}$ if $n>2$. \end{enumerate} Then $G$ is a disjoint union of trees. \end{sublem} \begin{proof} Proceed by induction on $n$.
 The $n=2$ base case is trivial.
 Now suppose that $n>2$.
 Suppose to a contradiction that $G$ contains a cycle.
 Let $\gamma$ be the shortest cycle in $G$.
 If the cycle fails to contain every vertex, then delete the vertices not contained in $\gamma$ from $G$.
 The induction hypothesis implies that the resulting graph cannot contain a cycle, which is a contradiction.
 Suppose then without loss of generality that $\gamma$ involves every vertex.

 If the degree of a vertex $i$ is greater than two then we may suppose that $C_i = \{k_i, k_{i+1}, \hdots, \ell_i\}$.
 By the hypotheses, vertices $k_i+1, \hdots, \ell_i -1$ only connect to vertex $i$.
 Since $\gamma$ is the shortest cycle in $G$ it does not pass through vertices $k_i + 1, \hdots, \ell_i-1$ contrary to our assumption that $\gamma$ passes through every vertex.
 It follows that every vertex in $G$ has degree two.